Ludwik Abramowicz (1879–1939): During the turmoil of 1919–1922

-When in April 1919, when Vilnius was taken by Polish troops, Abramowicz welcomed the Proclamation to the Inhabitants of the Former Grand Duchy of Lithuania, in which Józef Piłsudski promised that the fate of Lithuania would be decided with respect to the will of all its inhabitants.
-He remained in Vilnius even in July 1920, when the city was seized by Bolshevik forces.
-By some miracle, he escaped repression and even assumed responsibility for safeguarding the property of the reconstituted Vilnius University.
-After the city was incorporated into the Lithuanian Republic in the summer of 1920, Abramowicz returned to journalism, striving to uphold the traditions of krajowcy writing and seeking to reconcile support for Lithuanian statehood with Polish national interests.
+He remained in Wilno even in July 1920, when the city was seized by Bolshevik forces.
+Somehow, he escaped repression and even assumed responsibility for safeguarding the property of the reconstituted Wilno University.
+After the city was retaken by the Lithuanian Republic in the summer of 1920, Abramowicz returned to journalism, striving to uphold the traditions of krajowcy writing and seeking to reconcile support for Lithuanian statehood with Polish national interests.
 In September 1920, Gazeta Krajowa began publication in Vilnius with Abramowicz as editor.